-DANGEROUS WEAPONS POLICY CODE NO. 502-5
+DANGEROUS WEAPONS POLICY CODE NO. 503.3

-The board believes that students and employees deserve to learn and work in a safe and healthy environment.
+The Decorah Community School District believes that students and employees deserve to learn and work in a safe and healthy environment.
 Weapons and other dangerous objects in the school district facilities cause material and substantial disruption to the school environment and present a threat to the health and safety of students, employees, and visitors on the school district premises or property.

 A "dangerous weapon" is any device or instrument designed primarily for use in inflicting death or injury, and when used in its designed manner is capable of inflicting death.
 It is also any sort of instrument or device which is actually used in such a way as to indicate the user intended to inflict death or serious injury, and when so used is capable of inflicting death.
-Dangerous weapons include, but are not limited to: any offensive weapon, pistol, revolver, or other firearm, dagger, razor, stiletto, switchblade knife, or other knife with blade in excess of two inches, BB guns, explosives (including fireworks).
+Dangerous weapons include, but are not limited to: any offensive weapon, pistol, revolver, or other firearm, dagger, razor, stiletto metal knuckles, knives of all types, BB guns, explosives (including fireworks), or other chemicals, and simulated or "look alike" weapons, including toys.
+The item need not be illegal to possess under the criminal law to constitute a "weapon" under this policy.
 Students in possession of these will be subject to disciplinary action, including suspension or expulsion.